-- (a) In a careless, negligent or reckless manner; - (b) In disregard of the rights and safety of others; - (c) Without due caution; - (d) At a speed or in a manner which endangers or is likely to endanger persons or property; - (e) While the driver would be prohibited by law from operating an automobile upon the public streets of the Airport Commission of Forsyth County due to drug or alcohol impairment or influence; - (f) If the vehicle is so constructed, equipped or loaded as to endanger or be likely to endanger persons or property, or to result in the load or other materials becoming separated from the vehicle: - (g) Without operating headlights, tail lights, turn signals, and brake lights during hours of darkness or during inclement weather; or - (h) In a manner that does not allow the vehicle to be immediately driven or towed away from any nearby aircraft in case of emergency.
+- a.
+In a careless, negligent, or reckless manner. - b.
+In disregard of the rights and safety of others. - c.
+Without due caution. - d.
+At a speed or in a manner which endangers or is likely to endanger persons or property. - e.
+While the driver would be prohibited by law from operating an automobile upon the public streets of the Airport due to drug or alcohol impairment or influence. - f.
+If the vehicle is so constructed, equipped, or loaded as to endanger or be likely to endanger persons or property, or to result in the load or other materials becoming separated from the vehicle. - g.
+Without operating headlights, taillights, turn signals, and brake lights during hours of darkness or during inclement weather. - h.
+In a manner that does not allow the vehicle to be immediately driven or towed away from any nearby aircraft in case of emergency.

-Section 4-10.
-Parking restrictions
+4.10.
+Parking Restrictions

-- (a) No person shall park or leave any vehicle standing, whether occupied or not, except within a designated parking area. - (b) Aircraft owners and Service Providers shall only park their vehicles in areas designated for automobile parking or in the aircraft storage and parking space designated for their aircraft. - (c) Vehicles parked in an aircraft parking and storage area shall be parked in a manner so as to be completely contained in the aircraft parking or storage space and not obstruct adjacent aircraft parking and storage areas, or taxilanes unless for the purposes of immediate and temporary loading, unloading, or staging of an aircraft.
+- a.
+No person shall park or leave any vehicle standing, whether occupied or not, except within a designated parking area. - b.
+Aircraft owners and Service Providers shall only park their vehicles in areas designated for automobile parking or in the aircraft storage and parking space designated for their aircraft. - c.
+Vehicles parked in an aircraft parking and storage area shall be parked in a manner so as to be completely contained in the aircraft parking or storage space and not obstruct adjacent aircraft parking and storage areas, or taxilanes unless for the purposes of immediate and temporary loading, unloading, or staging of an aircraft.

-Section 4-11.
+4.11.
 Volunteer Assistance

-No person shall enter the airside area of the airport for the purposes of attending, observing or assisting at the scene of an accident except as authorized by law or otherwise requested by or with consent of the Airport Director.
+No person shall enter the airside area of the airport for the purposes of attending, observing, or assisting at the scene of an accident except as authorized by law or otherwise requested by or with the consent of the Airport Director.

-Section 4-12.
-Pedestrians in the airside area
+4.12.
+Pedestrians In the Airside Area